 "I don't think so," Adama replied before taking the intercom.
 "This is the Commander.
 Moments ago, this ship received word a Cylon attack against our home worlds is underway.
-We do not know the size or the disposition or the strength of the enemy forces.
-But all indications point to a massive assault against Colonial defenses.
+We do not know the size, the disposition, or the strength of the enemy forces.
+However, all indications point to a massive assault against Colonial defenses.
 Admiral Nagala has taken personal command of the fleet aboard the Battlestar Atlantea in orbit of Picon Fleet Headquarters.
-How, why - doesn't really matter now.
-What does matter is that as of this moment, we are at war.
-You've trained for this, you're ready for this.
+How, why - doesn't matter right now.
+What does matter is that as of this moment, we are at war?
+You've trained for this; you're ready for this.
 Stand to your duties, trust your fellow shipmates, and we'll all get through this.
 Further updates as we get them.
 Thank you."

 "Tactical," Adama said, dropping the intercom.

 "Begin a plot of all military units in the system, friendly or otherwise."

 "We're in a shooting war.
 We need something to shoot with."

 "Dee.
 Send a signal to our fighter squadron.
 I want positions and tactical status immediately."

 "Yes, sir," Dualla replied.

 "And get Kara Thrace out of the brig."

 "Sir, I just received a message from Picon Headquarters.
 They are ordering us and any civilian ship in the area to jump to Picon Anchorage."